googleinterns/multimodal-long-transformer-2021/README.md

 **This is not an officially supported Google product.**

-# Multimodal Transformer Models
+# Multimodal Long Transformer Models

-Repository for the Google summer 2021 internship project on multimodal Transformer models.
+Repository for the Google summer 2021 internship project on multimodal Long Transformer models.

 ## Source Code Headers